 The Tex-Mex fave, the fajita, is a rolled up sandwich with a tortilla instead of leavened bread, and it is usually made with grilled skirt steak.
 When I interviewed Bobby Flay in November 2009 about his Thanksgiving plans, the restaurateur, author, and celebrity chef, demonstrated how he makes fajitas with leftover turkey.
-Click here to see a video of him preparing the recipe.

 Bobby Flay's recipe for fajitas with leftover turkey.

 Cuisine: American, Mexican, Tex Mex

 1large red onion

 2tablespoonschopped fresh cilantro

 2cupsleftover shredded turkey